-With these two being so similar in the way they look and perform, you must wonder why there isn’t a more detailed comparison between the two approaches to web development: responsive web design and Progressive Web App.
+With these two being so similar in the way they look and perform, you must wonder why there isn’t a more detailed comparison between the two popular approaches to web development: responsive web design and Progressive Web App.
 Well, this is it.
-In this article, we will compare responsive web design with Progressive Web App, and find out where they really differ from each other.
+In this article, we will compare responsive web design with Progressive Web App, and find out just where do they really differ from each other.

 Responsive Web Design